 For the collards: In a large pot, combine the turkey wings, broth, hot sauce (add more if you desire) and House Seasoning; simmer for 20 minutes.
 Add the collards and cook, stirring occasionally, until they are tender, about 20 minutes more.
 Stir in the butter.
 Using a slotted spoon or tongs, remove the turkey wings and discard.
 Transfer the collards to individual serving bowls, cover them with foil and keep warm.
 Reserve 1/2 cup of the liquid for the dumplings and reserve the rest of the cooking liquid in the pot.

+For the dumplings: Combine the cornmeal, flour, onions, salt and pepper in a bowl.
+Stir in the 1/2 cup reserved collard liquid into the dry ingredients until just combined to form a thick batter.
 Bring the collard broth back up to a boil and drop the dumpling batter into it, 1 teaspoon at a time.
 Simmer until cooked through, 20 to 25 minutes.
-Cook's Note: Do not use a spoon to stir.
-Gently shake the pot back and forth.
-Using a spoon will tear the dumplings apart.
+(See Cook's Note)

 Mix the salt, pepper and garlic together and store in an airtight container for up to 6 months.